M3K0PZ/Child_game/README.md

 # Child_game
-I created this repo for my stage, i had to develop a small game using phaser (js framework).
+I created this repo for my internship, i had to develop a small game using phaser (js framework).
 The game had to be phone sized, no text and clear, it's for children from 4 to 6 y old, for 65 different languages (never code in js nor phaser before this project)

 # Shape Swing